How to Set up Cloud Recording in an Amazon S3 bucket

 In order to enable cloud recording, you'll need two things:

-A Whereby Embedded account.
-Try it for free.
+A paid Whereby Embedded account.
+Get started here.

 An Amazon Web Services account with the ability to add users, create access policies, and manage S3 buckets.